yora3vs3/E-commerce/README.md

-# WaziBiz Online Shopping Site
+# WaziBiz Online Shopping Site || Visit the server side repository [here](https://github.com/kiptanuiBoaz/wazibiz-server)

 WaziBiz is an online shopping site that allows users to browse and purchase a wide range of products.
 It provides a seamless shopping experience with a user-friendly interface and secure payment processing through Stripe.
 The site also includes an admin dashboard for managing products and orders.